aws/aws-advanced-jdbc-wrapper/docs/development-guide/DevelopmentGuide.md

 ```

 ## Running the Tests
-After building the JDBC Wrapper you can now run the unit tests.
+After building the JDBC Driver you can now run the unit tests.
 This will also validate your environment is set up correctly.

 Mac: